jlubbersgeo/laserTRAM-DB-tests/paper.md

 # Statement of Need

 Laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) is a now a commonplace tool for the gathering of *in situ* trace element (i.e., < .1 wt%) data in the fields of igneous petrology and geochemistry.
-The last two decades have seen significant advances in both instrument capabilities and operating software, allowing users to generate large volumes of in situ geochemical data in comparatively little time to previous methodologies (i.e., micro-drilling) while still maintaining high degrees of accuracy and precision.
+The last two decades have seen significant advances in both instrument capabilities and operating software, allowing users to generate large volumes of *in situ* geochemical data in comparatively little time to previous methodologies (i.e., micro-drilling) while still maintaining high degrees of accuracy and precision.
 This has led to researchers generating significantly more trace element data in their projects and, ultimately, tackling questions that can only be answered with larger datasets pushing their fields forward into a more “data-driven” age.

 Raw data output from LA-ICP-MS, however, is in the form of counts per second (cps), not elemental concentrations.
-In order to be converted into accurate concentrations, a modest amount user input is required and should not be automated.
+In order to be converted into accurate concentrations, a modest amount of user input is required and should not be automated.
 Currently, there are several proprietary and open-source softwares (e.g., SILLS - @guillong2008appendix; Iolite - @paton2011iolite; LAtools - @branson2019latools; TERMITE - @mischel2017termite; GLITTER) and countless other “in house” spreadsheet-based tools for LA-ICP-MS data reduction to accomplish this task.
 All have their strengths and weaknesses, however, there is yet to be a powerful, web-hosted Graphical User Interface (GUI) e.g., \autoref{lasertram_gui}.
 Built primarily using Plotly-Dash [Plotly Technologies @plotly], Numpy [@harris2020array], and pandas [@mckinney2010data], we present a completely open-source dashboard: Laser Time Resolved Analysis Module Dashboard (LaserTRAM-DB) that allows the user to calculate concentrations from raw LA-ICP-MS data with the flexibility of a GUI interface while maintaining the performance of the numerical python ecosystem.
 It is comprised of three parts:

-1. **LaserTRAM:** Choosing an interval of interest from raw cps data in individual spot data and normalizing it to an internal. standard
+1. **LaserTRAM:** Choosing an interval of interest from raw cps data in individual spot analyses and normalizing it to an internal. standard

-2. **LaserTRAM profiler:** Functionally the same as LaserTRAM, however has tools that allow for the rapid inspection of a line of spots data gathered in quick succession.
+2. **LaserTRAM profiler:** Functionally the same as LaserTRAM, however has tools that allow for the rapid inspection of a line of spot analyses gathered in quick succession.

-3. **LaserCalc:** Takes the output from either LaserTRAM or LaserTRAM profiler and converts the normalized data into concentrations.
+3. **LaserCalc:** Takes the output from either LaserTRAM or LaserTRAM profiler and converts the normalized data into concentrations using the equations outlined below.

 ![LaserTRAM tab in LaserTRAM-DB illustrating the interface for reducing individual spot analyses.
 Shown is a spot analysis for standard reference material NIST-612. \label{lasertram_gui}](LaserTRAM_GUI.png)